Calibration Methods of Silicon Photomultiplier for JUNO-TAO Central Detector: TAO Detector and SiPM

 The TAO detector structure is shown in Figure \ref{pic2.1}.
 It consists of three sub-detectors: the central detector, water tanks and the top veto tracker.

-The central detector contains 2.8 tonnes of GdLS \cite{Ref20} enclosed within an acrylic sphere.
-The exterior of the acrylic sphere is covered by a copper shell, which inner surface is equipped with 4024 HPK SiPMs, each measuring $50.7 \times 50.7$ \si{\mm\squared}.
-The copper shell is housed inside a stainless steel tank filled with linear alkylbenzene, which serves as a buffer liquid to shield external radioactive background, maintain temperature stability, and provide optical coupling between the acrylic container and the SiPMs.
-Both the tank and the copper shell have refrigeration tubes that cool the central detector to -50 °C to reduce the SiPM DCR to below 100 /\si{\mm\squared}.
-At the top of the CD is the calibration system \cite{Ref21}, which includes an Automatic Calibration Unit (ACU) and a Cable Loop System (CLS).
-The ACU can deploy calibration sources (include LED source, $^{68}{\rm Ge}$ source and combined $\gamma$ sources) along the central axis of the GdLS.
+The central detector contains 2.8 tonnes of gadolinium-doped liquid scintillator \cite{Ref20} enclosed within an acrylic sphere.
+The exterior of the acrylic sphere is covered by a copper shell, which inner surface is equipped with 4024 HPK SiPM tiles, each measuring $50.7 \times 50.7$ \si{\mm\squared}.
+The copper shell is housed inside a stainless steel tank filled with linear alkylbenzene (LAB), which serves as a buffer liquid to shield external radioactive background, maintain temperature stability, and provide optical coupling between the acrylic container and the SiPM tiles.
+Both the tank and the copper shell have refrigeration tubes that cool the central detector to -50\si{\degreeCelsius} to reduce the SiPM DCR to below 100 Hz/\si{\mm\squared}.
+At the top of the CD is the calibration system \cite{Ref21}, which includes an Automatic Calibration Unit and a Cable Loop System.
+The Automatic Calibration Unit can deploy calibration sources (including LED source, $^{68}{\rm Ge}$ source and combined $\gamma$ sources) along the central axis of the gadolinium-doped liquid scintillator.
 It is used to calibrate the CD's non-linearity and perform channel-level calibration of SiPMs.
-The CLS consists of the stainless steel cable passing through specific anchor points with a small segment plated with $^{137}{\rm Cs}$, which is used to calibrate the non-uniformity of the central detector.
+The Cable Loop System consists of the stainless steel cable passing through specific anchor points with a small segment plated with $^{137}{\rm Cs}$, which is used to calibrate the non-uniformity of the central detector.

 Surrounding the central detector are three water tanks.
-Each tank is filled with 50 tonnes of pure water, which can shields external radioactive background and produces water Cherenkov light signals when muons pass through.
+Each tank is filled with 50 tonnes of pure water, which can shield external radioactive background and produces water Cherenkov light signals when muons pass through.
 The tanks are equipped with 300 3-inch PMTs, which detect the water Cherenkov signals to veto muons.

 Above the central detector is the top veto tracker \cite{Ref47,Ref48}, which consists of four layers of plastic scintillators and is designed for muon veto.